 God of War will feature gear, upgradeable stats and combat skill trees.
 The devs did confirm however that a single play-through will not be enough to max out all the skill trees, so indeed - there may finally be some planning to God of War.

-The game's director recently said that the game will have no micro-transactions, not even a little .
+The game's director recently said that the game will have no micro-transactions, .
 God of War looks better than ever and really seems to play better than ever too, but we'll know more when we get our mitts on it.